zoekirsh/rails-dynamic-request-readme/README.md

 In review, what's the difference between static and dynamic routes?

-- Static routes render pages that have a hard coded path connected to them.
+- Static routes render pages that have a hard-coded path connected to them.
 For example, the `/welcome` path will always show the `welcome` page.

 - Dynamic routes will render different data based on the parameters passed to the